Last updated on 2026-04-20

 Featured Experiences

-- Opportunities for students to engage with their own cultural backgrounds.
+- Opportunities for students to engage with their own cultural backgrounds, especially for first-generation Asian-Canadians and international students.

 Career Options

-- Cultural Consultant: Advising organizations on cultural practices and sensitivities related to Asian communities.
+- Cultural Consultant: Advises organizations on cultural practices and sensitivities, particularly in relation to Asian markets.

-- Research Analyst: Conducting research on Asian markets and cultural trends for businesses or academic institutions.
+- Research Analyst: Conducts research on Asian markets, cultures, and social trends for businesses or academic institutions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.